KlabautermannSW/axisPush/README.md

 does not result in a picture on the web server.

-But I have some [Raspberry Pis](http://www.raspberrypi.org/) working on weather data logging what is a boring and very small job to do for a linux cumputer.
+But I have some [Raspberry Pis](http://www.raspberrypi.org/) working on weather data logging what is a boring and very small job to do for a linux computer.

 So I decided to write a little program doing the work the cameras will not do.